DataDog/dd-sdk-reactnative/README.md

 The minimum supported version for the Datadog React Native SDK is React Native v0.63.4+.
 Compatibility with older versions is not guaranteed out-of-the-box.

+If you are using Expo, you can use Datadog too!
+Please make sure to check out the [Expo guide](./docs/expo_guide.md).

 ## Setup

 To install with NPM, run: